firebase/firebase-cpp-sdk/release_build_files/readme.md

     -   General (iOS): iOS SDKs are now built using Xcode 12.
     -   General (iOS): iOS SDKs are now providing XCFrameworks instead of Frameworks.
+    -   Database: Fixed a potential crash that can occur as a result of a race condidtion when adding, removing and deleting `ValueListener`s or `ChildListener`s rapidly.

 ### 7.1.1
 -   Changes